Can Finetuing LLMs on Small Human Samples Increase Heterogeneity, Alignment, and Belief-Action Coherence?: Conclusion

 Despite successfully mitigating several undesirable properties of the base model, our findings show that none of the finetuned models accurately replicate the regression results from the original study.
 This limitation indicates that full replacement of human participants remains infeasible and may introduce significant threats to the validity of empirical conclusions.
-Instead, we argue that LLM-based simulation is most promising as a tool for in-silico prototyping, helping researchers anticipate which treatments may produce detectable effects, refine survey instruments, and conduct power or sample size analyses, rather than as a direct substitute for human subjects \citep{anthisposition, dillion2023can, binz2025foundation}.
+Instead, we argue that LLMs finetuned on small human samples, as few as 30 observations, are better suited for in silico prototyping than base LLMs.
+Such models can assist researchers in refining survey instruments and conducting power or sample size analyses, but should be viewed as complements to, rather than substitutes for, human subjects \citep{anthisposition, dillion2023can, binz2025foundation}.